Sarah-Zhang1/The-Chat-Room/README.md

 * Clone the project into you're desired code editor (ex.
 VS Code)

-* Open in code editor, the project.
+* In code editor, open the project.
 Then, open the terminal (make sure in the terminal, the path to where the project is)

 * Run in terminal: